Applies to:

 Starting with Denodo 8, the users and roles management for Solution Manager users can be done in an unified interface to manage roles and users available in the Solution Manager Administration Tool, while in previous versions it is needed to connect to the Virtual DataPort Server of the Solution Manager for these tasks.

-SOLUTION MANAGER - USER & ROLE MANAGEMENT
+AUTHORIZATION - SOLUTION MANAGER - USER & ROLE MANAGEMENT

-Introduced in Denodo 7, the Solution Manager is the centralized administration console of Denodo installations.
+The Solution Manager is the centralized administration console of Denodo installations.
 It allows the management of the nodes of a Denodo cluster, license operations and code promotions just to name a few important operations.
 For an overview of its role and architecture please refer to this article.

 Denodo 8 introduced more fine grained privileges in the Solution Manager giving administrators the control over the tasks users can do over each environment.